cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregation Functions (VDAF)", and administered under the Specification Required policy {{!RFC8126}}.

-The "VDAF Identifiers" registry lists identifiers for Distributed Aggregation Functions (DAFs) and Verifiable Distributed Aggregation Functions (VDAFs).
+The "DAF and VDAF Identifiers" registry lists identifiers for Distributed Aggregation Functions (DAFs) and Verifiable Distributed Aggregation Functions (VDAFs).
 These identifiers are four-byte values, so the minimum possible value is `0x00000000` and the maximum possible value is `0xffffffff`.